Overview

 - Do you have a family history of aneurysms or genetic diseases, such as Marfan syndrome?

-- Have you ever been told you have high blood pressure?
+- Have you ever been told that you have high blood pressure?

 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
+Healthy lifestyle changes can help protect the heart and blood vessels.
+It's never too early to start.
+Eat healthy foods, stay active and do not smoke.
 Taking these steps can help prevent thoracic aortic aneurysm and its complications.

-If you're diagnosed with a thoracic aortic aneurysm, ask how often you should visit your health care provider for follow-up appointments.
+If you're diagnosed with a thoracic aortic aneurysm, ask how often you need health checkups.